‘Tis the season for high school graduation ceremonies!

 Step 2: Go to the post office and buy a roll of stamps.

 Step 3: Find a quality black or blue ink pen.
-These are my favorites for writing notes.

 Step 4: Print the Graduation Gift Registry I’ve created for you to stay organized.
 Get it here: